Michigan Bucket List: Zoos to Visit

 Indian Creek Zoo – Lambertville

-Details: Animals available to see this year at Indian Creek Zoo include wolves, camels, wallabies, kangaroos, white-tail deer, fallow deer, ducks, ostriches, capybara, ring-tailed lemurs, red-ruffed lemurs, goats, sloths, spider monkeys, macaws, alligators, bobcats, reindeer, macaque monkey, great horned owl, toucans, hornbills, red-tailed hawks, marmosets, Ayam Cemani chickens, and the aviary.
+Animals available to see this year at Indian Creek Zoo include wolves, camels, wallabies, kangaroos, white-tail deer, fallow deer, ducks, ostriches, capybara, ring-tailed lemurs, red-ruffed lemurs, goats, sloths, spider monkeys, macaws, alligators, bobcats, reindeer, macaque monkey, great horned owl, toucans, hornbills, red-tailed hawks, marmosets, Ayam Cemani chickens and the aviary.
+Learn more at the Indian Creek Zoo website.

 Location: 2744 Consear Road, Lambertville